Chisa3/InfoScience/Journal.md

 None

  # Creating illusion
-1.What did you do?
+ 1. What did you do?
  As a class we created a suare illusion together.
  I start creating Ehrenstein's square illusion, I started with coding lots of circles in different sizes like it has on the orginal illusion.
 I also created square inside those circles.
 Although I'm still working on making the square transparent.
  1. What did you learn?
  I learned to to create circles in different sizes in processing and how to foing cordinates for squares as the square had to fit in the circle perfectly.
-What question do you have?
+1. What question do you have?
 I want to know how to fill the color of square with transparent.

     offset = 50